grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 *While our existing dashboard already has useful information such as RED metrics - request rates, errors, and duration/latency - for our service as well as state information for the underlying Kubernetes pods and end-user activity from a geographic lens, our aim is to make the information on the dashboard easier to understand and more visually appealing.*

-## Convert the Error Rates panel from a deprecated "graph" panel to a Stat Panel
+## Convert the 'Error Rates' panel from a deprecated "graph" panel to a stat panel
 We will edit the Error Rates panel first.
 We want to add context to what error rates are acceptable, in a danger zone, or are in violation of an internal Service Level Objective (SLO).
 ![Error Rate Panel](img/error-rate-panel.png)
 1. Edit the *Error Rates* panel (click on the panel's title and then *Edit*)